PixelOwl/.NET/README.md

 ### **Phase 3 - Handling Data**

-Now that we have deployed phase 2, we can make a few enhancements.
-Also, it will be easier for the customer and admin to search and filter through the data, so we will add that in as well.
+Now that we have deployed phase 2, let's make a few enhancements.
+It will be easier for the customer and admin to search and filter through the data, so let's add that in.

 Overview
 - [ ] [Concurrency](https://web.microsoftstream.com/video/56e7e456-69e6-4f2b-8eec-ddb118c3aa5f?channelId=fe5bc582-9acb-4952-9b71-b29aab0bc9e9)